gestom/cameleon_ros_driver/README.md

-## ROS driver for Cameleon E / UGV / Unmanned Ground Vehicle
+## ROS driver for John Deere tractor

+This is work in progress.

 The ROS driver consists of two binaries, where one runs on the robot and the other locally.
 To make it work, do the following.